AsimKhan2019/Generation-Take-Home-Intern/README.md

 ### How should you submit your code?

-Any way you want - email us a zip, a link to your personal repo, etc.
+Any way you want - email us a link to your personal repo, a link with the application running on a server, etc.
 Please include a couple screenshots of the app.

 ### What if I don't know React?